 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Hueytown has relatively fewer families with younger children, and/or college students.
 Combined, this makes Hueytown a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 The percentage of adults in Hueytown with college degrees is slightly lower than the national average of 21.84% for all communities.
 16.51% of adults in Hueytown have a bachelor's degree or advanced degree.

 The per capita income in Hueytown in 2010 was $21,315, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $85,260 for a family of four.
 However, Hueytown contains both very wealthy and poor people as well.

 Hueytown is an extremely ethnically-diverse city.
 The people who call Hueytown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hueytown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hueytown include English, German, African, and Italian.
+Important ancestries of people in Hueytown include Irish, English, German, African, and Italian.